 - Pepper to taste

-- Saute the chopped onion in about 1/2 tablespoon oil for a few minutes until the onion starts softening and browning.
+- Saute the chopped onion and minced garlic in about 1/2 tablespoon oil for a few minutes until the onion starts softening and browning.
 Or skip this step and use a teaspoon of onion powder and 1/2 teaspoon garlic powder instead (I do not recommend skipping, see notes).

-- Heat up some the olive oil (1-2 tablespoons) in your oven-safe pan, and carefully place the burgers into the pan.
-Cook for 3 minutes on each side, or until each side is nicely browned.
-The inside will still be raw at this point.
+- Heat up some the olive oil (1-2 tablespoons) in your oven-safe pan, and carefully place the burgers in the the pan.
+Cook for 3 minutes on each side over medium-high heat, or until each side is nicely browned.
+The inside will still be raw at this point, that's OK.

 - Transfer the browned burgers into the oven, and bake for 20 minutes, or until the inside of the burgers is fully cooked at 165F.
 Optional: top the burgers with cheese and put back in the oven for another minute, or until the cheese melts.